Trails and Trailhead Locations at the Santa Rosa & San Jacinto Mountains National Monument

 Moderate – A serious hike, but not difficult for those in reasonably good condition.

 Strenuous – Some trail segments require being in very good condition and/or the trail is long and requires stamina.

-The best time of year for hiking lower elevation trails is November through April; higher elevation trails is May through October.
+The best time of year for hiking lower elevation trails is November through April; for higher elevation trails, the best time is May through October.

 Many trails are open to all forms of non-motorized travel – hiking, horseback riding, and mountain biking – but not all trails are open to everyone.
 Mountain bikers are prohibited in designated wilderness areas, in the Indian Canyons, on certain trails near Murray Hill, or on any part of the Pacific Crest Trail .
 Check with the appropriate agency if you don’t know the rules.
 Be safe and enjoy!

 SAN JACINTO MOUNTAINS

 If you approach the National Monument from the west via San Gorgonio Pass, you’ll first encounter Mount San Jacinto (10,834 feet), a landmark peak that is sacred to Indians all over Southern California.
 The San Jacinto Mountains are the high point of the Peninsular Ranges that run south from here to form the backbone of Baja California.
 In these mountains, topped with granite domes and spires, you’ll feel like you’re in a Sierra Club calendar.
 Mule deer and woodpeckers forage in forests of ponderosa and Jeffrey pine; streams slash through meadows dotted with lemon lily and azalea blossoms.

 Often compared to the Sierra Nevada for their craggy elegance, the San Jacintos are accessible from the Palm Springs Aerial Tramway or from trailheads in Idyllwild.
 For hikers, the keyword is “steep.”
 The mountains are famous for their vertical relief and their peacefulness – the rapid rise effectively mutes the buzz of cities below.